-A third example is the anti-hybrids regime.
-The UK has implemented very broad rules which, because of the absence of a motive test or a UK tax benefit test, means that third-party, commercially motivated transactions are potentially within scope.
+The "anti-hybrids" regime provides a second example.
+The UK has implemented very broad rules which, because of the absence of a motive test or a UK tax benefit test, mean that third-party, commercially motivated transactions are potentially within scope.